Anthurium magnificum Indoor Care, Propagation, Problems and Solutions

 Temperature and Humidity

-Anthurium magnificum requires average warmth within the range of 18-270C.
+Anthurium magnificum requires average warmth of 18-270C.
 Keep it away from cold drafts to prevent sudden changes in temperature as they can cause reduced growth.

-Above average humidity between 60-70% is perfect for Anthurium magnificum.
+Above average humidity of 60-70% is perfect for Anthurium magnificum.
 However, if the humidity is below 50%, set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity.
-Check out these humidifiers on Amazon.
+Check out these techniques on how to raise humidity for houseplants.

 Occasionally damp wipe the leaves with a soft cloth to get rid of dust.
 Dry any water droplets on the leaves and ensure that there is good air circulation to prevent fungal infestations.